Trump says Saudi-funded tour creates 'gold rush' for players - WHIZ News

 The prize money at LIV Golf events totals $25 million, with the winner getting $4 million.
 Last place in the 54-hole events with no cut is guaranteed $120,000.

+Trump and his senior adviser and son-in-law, Jared Kushner, cultivated very close relationships with the Saudi crown prince while Trump was in office.

+And the administration’s response to human rights concerns was criticized by many as not being strong enough, particularly after the murder of Washington Post columnist Jamal Khashoggi and repeated concerns expressed about civilian deaths in the Saudi-led war in Yemen against Iran-backed rebels.

-Norman has said LIV Golf would support any player who chose to challenge the suspension in court.
-That hasn’t happened on the PGA Tour yet, though Ian Poulter and Branden Grace were among four players allowed to play in the Scottish Open when a British judge issued a stay against European tour suspension.
+LIV Golf CEO Greg Norman has said it would support any player who chose to challenge the suspension in court.
+That hasn’t happened on the PGA Tour yet, though Ian Poulter and Branden Grace were among four players allowed to play in the Scottish Open when a British judge issued a temporary stay against European tour suspensions.

 Poulter and Lee Westwood said they still have no clarity from the European tour on future tournaments or their eligibility for the Ryder Cup.